chris-prenissl/chris-prenissl.github.io/_posts/2024-02-11-flutter-as-android-developer.md

 Setting a state within a *StatefulWidget* is as easy as to call *setState* in a UI method.

 You not only declare UI in your Widget but also provide dependencies like repositories or models for example with the famous *BLoC* package.
-Settings or navigation routes can also be provided within widgets.
+Settings or navigation routes can also be provided within Widgets.
 Most of the time you can consume these configurations via the context parameter in the current Widget.
-All of this seems similar to Jetpack Compose on Android, but when it comes to layouting, there are some differences.
-You would use modifiers in Compose to control part of your layout, when for most cases in Flutter you would use another Widget as parent of your content Widget.
-E.g. in Compose you would use a modifier to control padding, where in Flutter you would wrap your Widget with another Widget Padding.
+All of this seems similar to Jetpack Compose on Android, but when it comes to the layout, there are some differences: You would use modifiers in Compose to control position and size, when for most cases in Flutter you would use another Widget as parent of your component you want to modify.

 Example:
 ```Dart